Sum of Measures 1—5 (Total Package)

 |11 - Other Economic Measures||

-(i) 17 March 2020, Tax exemptions on the importation and supply of masks, disinfectant, machinery and equipment including medical, surgical, and dental instruments, and price ceilings on essential food item such as lentils, eggs and canned fish; (ii) 3 April 2020, Imports of non-essential goods including vehicles and plastic goods were suspended; (iii) 23 April 2020, import duties on petrol and diesel were increased to mitigate weak revenue collections, but this was reversed in late June 2020; (iii) 21 May 2020: Sri Lanka, on Thursday, lifted its import restrictions on several products despite retaining the ban on vehicle imports, as part of its COVID-19 economic revival plan; (v) 22 May 2020, Sri Lanka lifts import bans except for vehicles in COVID-19 economic recovery plan; (v) 18 June 2020, Suspension of the tea promotion levy of SLR3.50/kg for 6 months; (vi) 15 September 2020, The government removed a number of items from its import restrictions including articles of clothing and certain types of special purpose motor vehicles; (vii) 13 October 2020, With due consideration to the current cost of living and difficulties associated with COVID-19 the Government has removed import duties on essential commodities such as dhal, canned fish, B onions, and sugar; (ix) 14 December 2020, Certain items such as insecticides and batik clothing can now be imported after obtaining import licenses; (x) 24 December 2020, The government eased import restrictions on certain items including different types of tyres, leathers, household articles, and men's clothing by moving them from temporary suspension to supplier credit; (xi) 5 January 2021, Certain types of new pneumatic tyres, of rubber, used for motorcycles, for bicycles were moved into temporary import suspension; (xii) 18 February 2021, All exporters should receive the export proceeds in Sri Lanka within 180 days from the date of shipment and submit all documentary evidence on each and every receipt of export proceeds to the licensed banks that received them.
+(i) 17 March 2020, Tax exemptions on the importation and supply of masks, disinfectant, machinery and equipment including medical, surgical, and dental instruments, and price ceilings on essential food item such as lentils, eggs and canned fish; (ii) 3 April 2020, Imports of non-essential goods including vehicles and plastic goods were suspended; (iii) 23 April 2020, Import duties on petrol and diesel were increased to mitigate weak revenue collections, but this was reversed in late June 2020; (iv) 21 May 2020: Sri Lanka, lifted its import restrictions on several products despite retaining the ban on vehicle imports, as part of its COVID-19 economic revival plan; (v) 22 May 2020, Sri Lanka lifted import bans except for vehicles in COVID-19 economic recovery plan; (vi) 18 June 2020, Suspension of the tea promotion levy of SLR3.50/kg for 6 months; (vii) 15 September 2020, The government removed a number of items from its import restrictions including articles of clothing and certain types of special purpose motor vehicles; (viii) 13 October 2020, With due consideration to the current cost of living and difficulties associated with COVID-19 the government has removed import duties on essential commodities such as dhal, canned fish, B onions, and sugar; (ix) 14 December 2020, Certain items such as insecticides and batik clothing can now be imported after obtaining import licenses; (x) 24 December 2020, The government eased import restrictions on certain items including different types of tyres, leathers, household articles, and men's clothing by moving them from temporary suspension to supplier credit; (xi) 5 January 2021, Certain types of new pneumatic tyres, of rubber, used for motorcycles, for bicycles were moved into temporary import suspension; (xii) 18 February 2021, All exporters should receive the export proceeds in Sri Lanka within 180 days from the date of shipment and submit all documentary evidence on each and every receipt of export proceeds to the licensed banks that received them.

 |12 - Non-Economic Measures|